Muhammad Muhsin Ibrahim

 @muhsin234

 Engr.
 Rabiu Kwankwaso.
-There was a similar scenario in 2011 at the presidential
+There was a similar scenario in 2011 during the presidential

 election.
 General Buhari’s Congress for Progressive Change (CPC) entered into